linked-db/linked-ql/README.md

 ## `1 |` Language Capabilities

-LinkedQL lets you speak an advanced form of SQL right on your database.<br>
+LinkedQL lets you speak an advanced form of SQL right on your database.
 With shorthands and first-class support for relationships and JSON, you skip the imperative parts of SQL and get to writing more **intentful** SQL.<br>
 LinkedQL automatically compiles your query down to the SQL your database understands.